stefee/letter-press/README.md

 `dist/id.html`<br>
 `dist/id.pdf`

-The returned Promise resolves with the Press object so that tasks can be chained together (e.g. `letterpress.launch` then `press.print` then `press.close`).
-However, it is not necessary to wait for a `print` to resolve before calling `print` again - print scheduling is all handled under the hood.
+The returned Promise resolves with the Press object so that calls can be chained (e.g. `letterpress.launch` then `press.print` then `press.close`).
+It is not necessary to wait for a `print` to resolve before calling `print` again - print scheduling is all handled under the hood.

 ### `Press.prototype.close()`
 Close this Press.
 Call after all prints have resolved or if an error is caught.